-Painting shall be limited to wood and metal elements of the building, such as windows, doors, and storefront features; the painting of brick and stone elements is prohibited, with the exception of ghost sign preservation.
+Painting shall be limited to wood and metal elements of the building, such as windows, doors, and storefront features; the painting of brick and stone elements is prohibited.

 Although paint colors are reversible, have no permanent effect, and have usually changed many times throughout the history of a building, they are important in defining certain architectural styles and their elements.
 When applying for a COA, the Huntington Historic Review Board will assist you in choosing an appropriate color scheme.
 Repaint with colors commonly in use at the time the building was constructed.
 Consider using different shades of the same color when variation in color is desired; there is a danger of the color scheme becoming too busy.